 Within the first decade of using it I knew it helped me way more than the pain pills doctors wanted me to ingest.
 I would try the new medications only to replace it with cannabis many times.

 As I have aged, I found that edibles help a lot for my chronic pain, and I smoke it daily, as needed for pain, stress, emotional distress.

-I have used it for 47 years now and plan on using it until I die.
-I am beyond thrilled that it got legalized in my lifetime!
+Now I have used it for 47 years and plan on using it until I die.
+And, I am beyond thrilled that it got legalized in my lifetime!
 I call cannabis my quality of life.
 And I mean it, when I am out of cannabis I am miserable, not myself.
 I have said for decades that God put it on the planet for me!